Jump to:

 Surgical intervention can have potential complications including infection, delayed wound healing, and pain at the surgical site.

 Radiation effects are varied depending on the type of radiation used.
-Radiation therapy can lead to both demyelinating and axonal damage, leading to white matter damage.
+Radiation therapy can lead to demyelinating and axonal damage, resulting in white matter damage.
 Radiation-related complications may occur acutely or in a delayed fashion (months to years).
 Acute symptoms may include headache, nausea, vomiting, focal neurologic signs and skin changes.
-Early and late delayed radiation effects may include fatigue, cognitive changes, incontinence, and focal neurologic signs.
-Impairment of memory and processing have been noted after partial brain radiotherapy13.
-Encephalopathy can occur acutely within several days, early delayed occurring weeks to months after treatment, or delayed occurring 6 months to a year after initial therapy14.
+Early and late delayed radiation effects may include fatigue, cognitive changes, incontinence, ototoxicity, and focal neurologic signs.
+Impairment of memory and processing has been noted after partial brain radiotherapy.10 Encephalopathy can occur acutely within several days, early delayed occurring weeks to months after treatment, or delayed occurring six months to a year after initial therapy.11

 Other treatment side effects from steroids such as immunosuppression, hypertension, glucose intolerance, gastrointestinal bleeding, osteoporosis, and more can also be seen.

-Risk for venous thromboembolic disease is increased in patients with primary brain tumor.
+The risk for venous thromboembolic disease is increased in patients with primary brain tumors.
 Prophylaxis should be considered after surgery but routine prophylaxis in outpatient setting is not recommended.

 Essentials of Assessment